speranzadeejoe/My-Portfolio/README.md

 ## Setup

-This is a static website built with HTML, CSS, and JavaScript.
+This is a static website built with HTML and CSS.
 To view it:

 1.  **Clone the repository (if applicable):** If the code is hosted on a platform like GitHub, you can clone the repository to your local machine using Git:
     ```bash